HL7/davinci-dtr/input/pagecontent/index.md

 While designed to work with these other IGs, DTR can be implemented stand-alone.
 Further details on the relationships between these three implementation guides can be found [here](usecases.html#da-vinci-burden-reduction).

-A fourth Da Vinci IG that is relevant to DTR is the [Health Record Exchange (HRex)]({{site.data.fhir.ver.uscore}}) implementation guide, which defines a number of shared profiles and other shared content used across Da Vincie IGs - including this one.
+A fourth Da Vinci IG that is relevant to DTR is the [Health Record Exchange (HRex)]({{hl7.fhir.us.davinci-hrex}}) implementation guide, which defines a number of shared profiles and other shared content used across Da Vincie IGs - including this one.

+There are also two distinct CRD server sets of capabilities, again one for [USCDI 1 (US-Core 3.1.1)]([{{site.data.fhir.ver.uscore}}](http://hl7.org/fhir/us/core/STU3.1.1/index.html)) and one for [USCDI 3 (US-Core 6.1.0)]({{site.data.fhir.ver.uscore}}).
+Ideally payers will be able to handle both, but they are not presently required to.

 ### Content and Organization
 The IG is organized into the following sections: